 In Italy, traditionally, it is the groom’s job to supply the bridal bouquet.
 This is considered to be his final gift to his girlfriend before she becomes his wife.
 The bride may choose the floral arrangement she wants, but it is the groom who must pay the bill and make sure it is delivered to his intended.

-In some regions, especially in the southern part of italy, it is tradition for the bride to wear a garter.
+In some regions, especially in the southern part of Italy, it is a tradition for the bride to wear a garter.
 The garter dates back to the 14th century when it was thought that wearing the wisp of lace would bring the Bride good luck.
 In Italy, the garter is taken off by the groom, in a special moment at the end of the wedding dinner and thrown to the wedding guests.
 If it’s found out that the Bride isn’t wearing a garter, her right shoe is taken off her and thrown!

 Are there any other Italian wedding traditions that you included (or plan to include) on your big day?